sbhrwl/ComputerVision/Networks.md

 ### General Design Principles
 1.  **Prevent bottlenecks in characterization**
+    - 1x1 conv in inception block (reduce before 3*3 and 5*5) are termed as bottlenecks as they reduce the number of channels/feature
+    - 1*1 or Pointwise layer or Bottleneck layers
     - The so-called bottleneck of feature description is that a large proportion of features are compressed in the middle layer (such as using a pooling operation).
     - This operation will cause the loss of feature space information and the loss of features.
 (Later Hole Convolution operations)
 2.  **The higher the dimensionality of the feature, the faster the training converges** .